capnmidnight/Primrose/doc/editorVRManual.md

 live-programming environment for rapid prototyping and exploratory programming.
 You can try out the [VR Editor](/examples/editor3d/index.html) now.

-**Keep in mind:** there are two separate interaction modes in the VR Editor.
-You switch between these modes by clicking on different objects in the environment:
+> NOTE: there are two separate interaction modes in the VR Editor.
+You
+> switch between these modes by clicking on different objects in the environment:
-* Navigation Mode - mouse clicks and keyboard events move your body around the environment.
+> * Navigation Mode - mouse clicks and keyboard events move your body around the environment.
-* Editing Mode - mouse clicks and keyboard events edit text within the Code Editor, but do not cause changes in your body's location.
+> * Editing Mode - mouse clicks and keyboard events edit text within the Code Editor,
+>   but do not cause changes in your body's location.

 ## Dev Zone Layout